Does Peeling Sunburn Remove Tan?

 You might have spent some time in the sun building up a tan, only to notice your skin peeling after a few days.
-You could be so tempted to peel the dead skin away, but are worried that it might affect your tan.

-Does peeling sunburn remove a tan?
-Peeling a sunburn can result in your tan becoming lighter, and it can cause your tan to fade quicker too.
-It might not strip your skin of a tan straight away, but it does mean that the process of fading will likely quicken.
+Peeling a sunburn can result in your tan becoming lighter, and it can also cause your tan to fade quickly.
+It might not strip your skin of a tan straight away, but it does mean that the process of fading will likely quicken

-Read on to find out more about how peeling a sunburn might affect your tan, and what you can do to even your tan out, and maybe prevent peeling next time you lay out in the sun!
+Read on to find out more about how peeling a sunburn might affect your tan, and what you can do to even your tan out, and maybe prevent peeling next time you lie out in the sun!

 Will Peeling Remove A Tan?

 There are two main types of UV rays emitted by the sun.
 These are UVA and UVB, and both damage and affect the skin differently.
-UVA rays cause long-term damage to the skin and can tan the skin.

-A tan is caused in a very similar way to how sunburn is caused, with the top of the skin being affected by UV rays.
-The skin reacts to the UV rays by producing more melanin, to try and protect the skin, but too much exposure can just cause sunburn.
+A tan is caused in a very similar way to how sunburn is caused, with the top layer of the skin being affected by UV rays.

-This is important to understand, to help know if peeling sunburn removes a tan.
-The skin that peels away from sunburn are dead cells that are expelled by your skin, to remove any potential DNA damage, saving the skin that is left behind.
+The skin that peels away from sunburn is dead cells that are expelled by your skin to remove any potential DNA damage, saving the skin that is left behind.

 This is a thin layer of skin that is peeled away, but it is the top layer of skin, and this is where a tan is usually found.